Got Talent: Proposed global version

 In 2014, ITV first broadcast a series of spin-off shows Planet's Got Talent which showed clips of Got Talent from all over the world.
 It was later broadcast in Italy on TV8 and Sky Uno.
 Slovenia made a show as same as the British one.
 In 2019, Hunan Television produced an unofficial spin-off series, World's Got Talent, whose copyrights were shared by Hunan Television and Fremantle, featuring 61 notable acts from the Got Talent franchise around the world.
 Currently, a similar version of "World's Got Talent" and "Planet's Got Talent" acts as a YouTube channel, known as "Got Talent Global".
 The channel uploads clips from "Got Talent" shows worldwide.
-The channel currently has over 13 million subscribers.
+The channel currently has over 21 million subscribers.
 A similar channel, called Top Talent uploads clips of The X Factor, Got Talent and Idol from around the world.
-That channel has over 3 million subscribers.
+That channel has over 6 million subscribers.

 NBC launched a spin-off series, America's Got Talent: The Champions in 2019, featuring notable contestants from America's Got Talent alongside acts from the franchises worldwide.
 The winner of this spin-off series was Canadian-American card magician Shin Lim.
 In addition, Hunan Television produced an unofficial global version of Got Talent in 2019, the World's Got Talent presented by Eliza Liang and Wong Cho-lam, featuring notable contestants from the Got Talent versions around the world.
 Following the success of America's Got Talent: The Champions, ITV launched a spin-off series, Britain's Got Talent: The Champions in 2019, featuring notable contestants from Britain's Got Talent alongside acts from the franchises worldwide.
 The winner of this spin-off series was dance act, Twist and Pulse.
-In 2020, Seven Network launched a spinoff series of Australia's Got Talent called Australia's Got Talent: Challengers & Champions.
-The show was set to launch sometime in 2020 but was cancelled before production began.
+In 2020, Seven Network launched a spinoff series of Australia's Got Talent called Australia's Got Talent: Challengers & Champions, which was cancelled before production began.